alexqfredrickson/notes/aws/aws.md

   * *Activity tasks*, which represent logical units of work.
   * *Deciders*, which schedule activity tasks, and provide them to activity workers.

+### VM Import/Export

+AWS VM Import/Export lets customers import virtual machine images from local virtual environments to EC2 instances, and export them back.

+It is a free service, but S3/EBS volumes/EC2 instances cost money obviously.

 ## General Concepts

 ### Regions and Availability Zones

 Regions are broad, geographically isolated, unconnected areas containing availability zones.
-Resources are generally not replicated across regions.
+Resources are generally not replicated across regions unless specifically instructed.

 Availability zones are connected with low latency, and consist of one (or more) data centers, each with redundant power, networking, and connectivity, in separate facilities.
 A single AZ may encompass multiple data centers.